nathanfranke/discord-youtube-embed-fix/README.md

 4) Copy that file to the folder you opened in step 2.
 5) Enable the plugin in Discord settings.

-YouTube embeds are shown through a static website proxy, hosted here with GitHub pages.
+**Security Note**: YouTube embeds are shown through a static website proxy, hosted here with GitHub pages.
+Your Discord client will make a GET request to this server.
+No personal data is sent or stored with this request.
+The **YouTube Video ID** is contained in the window fragment (After `#`), which is **not sent to the server**.